AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/salesforce-marketing-cloud-exact-target.md

 A view of the [!DNL Salesforce Marketing Cloud] [!DNL Email Demographics] attribute-set is shown below:
 ![Salesforce Marketing Cloud UI email demographics attribute-set.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/salesforce-email-demograhics-fields.png)

-The [!DNL (API) Salesforce Marketing Cloud] destination uses the [!DNL Salesforce Marketing Cloud] [!DNL Search Attribute-Set Definitions REST API](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/retrieveAttributeSetDefinitions.html) to dynamically retrieve the attributes and their Attribute-Sets' defined within [!DNL Salesforce Marketing Cloud].
+The [!DNL (API) Salesforce Marketing Cloud] destination uses the [!DNL Salesforce Marketing Cloud] [!DNL Search Attribute-Set Definitions REST] [API](https://developer.salesforce.com/docs/marketing/marketing-cloud/guide/retrieveAttributeSetDefinitions.html) to dynamically retrieve the attributes and their Attribute-Sets' defined within [!DNL Salesforce Marketing Cloud].

 These are displayed in the **[!UICONTROL Target field]** selection window when you set up the [mapping](#mapping-considerations-example) in the workflow to [activate segments to the destination](#activate).
 Note that only mappings for the attributes defined within the [!DNL Salesforce Marketing Cloud] `[!DNL Email Demographics]` attribute-set are supported.

 >[!IMPORTANT]
 >
->Within [!DNL Salesforce Marketing Cloud] you must create attributes with a **[!UICONTROL FIELD NAME]** that exactly matches the value specified within **[!UICONTROL Mapping ID]** for each activated Platform segment.
-For example the screenshot below shows an attribute named `salesforce_mc_segment_1`.
+>Within [!DNL Salesforce Marketing Cloud], you must create attributes with a **[!UICONTROL FIELD NAME]** that exactly matches the value specified within **[!UICONTROL Mapping ID]** for each activated Platform segment.
+For example, the screenshot below shows an attribute named `salesforce_mc_segment_1`.
 When activating a segment to this destination, add `salesforce_mc_segment_1` as **[!UICONTROL Mapping ID]** to populate segment audiences from Experience Platform into this attribute.

 An example of attribute creation in [!DNL Salesforce Marketing Cloud], is shown below:
 ![Salesforce Marketing Cloud UI screenshot showing an attribute.](../../assets/catalog/email-marketing/salesforce-marketing-cloud-exact-target/salesforce-custom-field.png)